About Restorative Justice

 Pranis, Kay, Barry Stuart, and Mark Wedge.
 2003.
 Peacemaking Circles.
 St. Paul, MN: Living Justice Press.

 Pranis, Kay.
 2005.
 The Little Book of Circle Processes.
-Intercourse, PA: Good Books.
+New York: Good Books.

 Ross, Rupert.
 1996.
 Returning to the Teachings: Exploring Aboriginal Justice.
 New York: Penguin.